Tax-Saving Moves You Can Make Before Year-End

 If your income exceeds Roth individual retirement account (IRA) contribution limits (see "To consider by Tax Day" below for more on Roth IRAs), you can convert the pretax savings in a traditional IRA to a Roth IRA in order to reap those tax-free withdrawals in retirement.
 As with any withdrawal from a tax-deferred account, the converted funds will be treated as income, so generally, you'll want to convert just enough to remain within your current tax bracket to avoid a hefty tax bill.
 For example, if you're single and will earn $175,000 this year, you fall into the 24% tax bracket, which ranges from $95,376 to $182,100 in 2023.
 That means you can convert up to $7,100 ($182,100 – $175,000) without being pushed into the next bracket.

-Use Schwab's Roth IRA Conversion Calculator (schwab.com/rothcalculator) to help determine if a Roth conversion makes sense for you.
+Use Schwab's Roth IRA Conversion Calculator to help determine if this tax-planning strategy is right for your situation and how much you can rollover.

-If permitted by your workplace retirement plan, a so-called mega-backdoor Roth allows high-income earners to save in a Roth account while eschewing the income limits of a Roth IRA and the tax consequences of a regular Roth conversion.
-To take advantage of this strategy, you first max out your normal, pretax 401(k) contributions for the year, then contribute after-tax dollars up to the overall account limit of $66,000 in 2023 ($73,500 if 50 or older), after which you can convert those funds to a Roth IRA.
-You'll want to roll over those funds as quickly as possible to avoid being taxed on any additional investment returns.
+This tax-planning strategy potentially allows high-income earners to save even more in a Roth account by sidestepping the income limits of a Roth IRA and the tax consequences of a regular Roth conversion.
+If permitted by your workplace retirement plan, you would first max out your normal 401(k) contributions for the year, then contribute after-tax dollars up to the 2024 overall account limit—including employer matches—of $69,000 ($76,500 if 50 or older).
+To avoid being taxed on any additional investment returns, you'll want to convert or rollover those funds as quickly as possible to a Roth 401(k) or to a Roth IRA—often called a mega-backdoor Roth conversion.

-If charitable giving is part of your financial plan, act by year's end to ensure your donation is as tax-efficient as possible:
+If charitable giving is part of your financial plan and you itemize your deductions, act by year's end to ensure your donations are as tax-efficient as possible:

 • Charitable donations: In general, you can deduct cash donations to qualified charities worth up to 60% of your adjusted gross income (AGI), which is your total gross income minus certain deductions.
 Donating appreciated long-term investments can be especially tax-efficient because you don't have to recognize the capital gains and you can receive a tax deduction for the full fair-market value of the donation (up to 30% of your AGI).

-• Qualified charitable distribution (QCD): If you're 70½ or older, in 2023 you can donate up to $100,000 to a charity directly from your IRA using a QCD.
-You won't receive a tax deduction for the donation, but the gifted amount can be used to satisfy all or part of your RMD without adding to your taxable income.
+• Qualified charitable distribution (QCD): If you're 70½ or older, you can donate up to $105,000 to a charity directly from your IRA using a QCD for tax year 2024.
+You won't be taxed on the distribution or receive a tax deduction for the donation, but you can use your gift to satisfy all or part of your RMD without adding to your taxable income.

-Learn more about the benefits of a QCD.
+Learn more about the tax-saving benefits of a QCD.

-If your company issues NQSOs, which are taxed as ordinary income when exercised, waiting until the end of the year allows you to exercise just enough to stay within your tax bracket, thereby keeping your taxes lower than if you had exercised your options all at once.
+If your employer issues NQSOs, which are taxed as ordinary income when exercised, waiting until the end of the year allows you to exercise just enough to stay within a specific tax bracket, thereby keeping your taxes lower than if you had exercised your options all at once.

 The end of the year is a great time to make sure your portfolio is still aligned with your goals.
 When rebalancing, you may be able to reduce your tax liability by offsetting any realized capital gains with your losses.
-To employ this strategy, tally up your gains, then cash out losing positions of equal value.
-If you have more losses than gains, you can offset up to $3,000 of ordinary income.
-If you do employ tax-loss harvesting, be sure not to buy the same or a similar security within 30 days to avoid the pitfalls of the wash-sale rule.
+On way to employ this tax-saving strategy is to tally up your capital gains for the year, then cash out capital losses of equal value.
+If you have more capital losses than gains, not only can you potentially offset up to $3,000 of ordinary income on your 2024 tax return, but you can also carry over any excess amounts to future tax years.
+To avoid the pitfalls of the wash-sale rule when tax-loss harvesting, be sure not to buy the same or a similar security within 30 days before or after the realization of the loss.

 Maximize all other tax-deferred savings accounts

-Money set aside in these tax-advantaged accounts can potentially help reduce taxable income, and with these, you'll have until Tax Day to make contributions for the prior tax year.
-For 2023, the maximum contributions are:
+You can potentially help reduce your taxable income by funding your tax-advantaged accounts, and you have until Tax Day to make contributions for the 2024 tax year.
+Maximum contribution limits for 2024 are:

-• Health savings accounts (HSAs): $3,850 for individuals ($4,850 if 55 or older) and $7,750 for families ($8,750 if 55 or older).
-HSAs provide many tax benefits, including tax-free earnings and withdrawals (when used for qualified medical expenses), and if you itemize, you can deduct after-tax contributions.
+• Health savings accounts (HSAs), if available to you: $4,150 for individuals ($5,150 if age 55 or older) and $8,300 for families ($9,300 if age 55 or older).
+HSAs provide for many tax benefits, including tax-free contributions and potential growth, and you won't owe taxes on withdrawals so long as you use the funds to pay for qualified medical expenses.

-• Traditional IRAs: Up to $6,500 ($7,500 if you're 50 or older).
-However, if you or your spouse are covered by an employer retirement plan, contributions to a traditional IRA may not be fully tax-deductible and deductions may be phased out.
+• Traditional IRAs: $7,000, plus an additional catch-up contribution of $1,000 for individuals ages 50 or older.
+If you or your spouse are covered by an employer retirement plan, be aware your contributions to a traditional IRA may not be fully tax-deductible and deductions may be phased out.

 Learn more about Traditional IRAs.